 Your chickens will naturally warm the space that they live in by releasing body heat.
 If you can trap that heat inside the coop by insulating it, your chickens will be warmer and you won’t have the risk of fire that comes with using a heat source.

-If you want to go the whole nine yards, using spray foam insulation on the coop walls covered by plywood will make the coop nice and toasty for your birds.
+If you want to go the whole nine yards, using spray foam insulation on the coop walls and ceiling covered by plywood will make the coop nice and toasty for your birds.
 This might be a good idea if you live in an area that consistently drops below -10 degrees Farhenheit in the winter.

 If your winters are a little more mild, you can get away with cheaper and easier insulation.
 Something as simple as hanging wool blankets or horse blankets on the walls or stacking straw bales against the walls can really help to keep the coop warm in winter.
 You can also but clear plastic on the windows to insulate them or use plastic sheeting to section off part of the coop.
 It’s easier for chickens to keep warm in a smaller space.